|Nutritional Guidelines (per serving)|

 - 1 large ham, ready to cook, about 10 to 12 pounds

 - 1 cup peach preserves or peach jam

-- 2 Tablespoons spicy brown mustard
+- 2 tablespoons spicy brown mustard

-- Heat oven to 350 F.
+Heat oven to 350 F.

-- Place the ham on a rack in a large baking pan or roasting pan with the fat side up.
+Place the ham on a rack in a large baking pan or roasting pan with the fat side up.
 Score the ham lightly all over with a sharp knife, making a diamond pattern.
-Add 1 1/2 cups of water to the pan and cover tightly the whole pan with heavy duty foil.
+Add 1 1/2 cups of water to the pan and cover the whole pan tightly with heavy-duty foil.

-- Bake the ham for about 18 minutes per pound, or to an internal temperature of 148 F.
+Bake the ham for about 18 minutes per pound, or to an internal temperature of 148 F.

-- Meanwhile, combine the preserves and mustard in a bowl, whisking to blend thoroughly.
+Meanwhile, combine the preserves and mustard in a bowl, whisking to blend thoroughly.

-- About 15 to 20 minutes before the ham is done, brush the ham all over with the glaze mixture.
+About 15 to 20 minutes before the ham is done, brush the ham all over with the glaze mixture.

-Serves 8, with leftovers.
+This ham serves 8, with leftovers.
 For an extra kick, add 2 tablespoons of peach liqueur (Schnapps), 2 tablespoons of lemon juice and a dash of cinnamon to this recipe.
 Use the meaty leftover ham bone to make a pea soup, your New Year's Day black-eyed peas, or use the meat in a casserole, quiche, or breakfast dish.